ThoroughZed-Analytics/Thoroughzed/README.md

 # ThoroughZED

-For this project we gathered, processed, analyized and visualized a large data set using machine learning and an interactive dashboard
+For this project we gathered, processed, analyzed and visualized a large data set using machine learning and an interactive dashboard

 ## Our Team